mozilla-releng/balrog/docs/source/infrastructure.rst

 ~~~~~~~~~~~~~~~
 Schema Upgrades
 ~~~~~~~~~~~~~~~
 If you need to do a schema change you must ensure that either the current production code can run with your schema change applied, or that your new code can run with the old schema.
 Code and schema changes cannot be done at the same instant, so you must be able to support one of these scenarios.
 Generally, additive changes (column or table additions) should do the schema change first, while destructive changes (column or table deletions) should do the schema change second.
 You can simulate the upgrade with your local Docker containers to verify which is right for you.
+In staging and production, the schema upgrade is done automatically as part of the `balrog-admin` deployment.

 A quick way to find out if you have a schema change is to diff the current tip of the main branch against the currently deployed tag, eg:
 ::